MCP Tools Reference

 Remove notes from knowledge base

-• Parameters: identifier
+• Parameters: identifier, project

 • Removes from database and file system